Know what can & can't be recycled

 - Download a calendar or check our online calendar.

-- Visit your City Hall for a magnet version of the calendar.
+- Visit your City Hall for a magnetic version of the calendar.

 - Go to Collection Information for community specific information.